 - Automatic reminders

 Before people start creating and tracking their objectives, an HR Admin needs to define a time frame where this activity can occur.
 Objectives are organized into objective cycles, and the most common use case being to define quarterly objectives.
-This way, people are not stuck with last year's objectives forever, but rather they are encouraged to think about their objectives every 3 months, revisit past goals, and adjust upon this reflection to create new ones.
+This way, people are not stuck with last year's objectives forever- But rather they are encouraged to revisit past goals, adjust upon this reflection when creating new ones, every three months.

 - To edit an existing cycle: click the "Actions" menu on a cycle and then select "Edit Cycle Settings"